-Ohio Automation specialises in mine planning software for the underground mining sector.
+Ohio Automation specializes in mine planning, ventilation and water software for underground mines

 Our integrated computer-aided mine planning software (ICAMPS) products run on the AutoCAD platform (2010 and above) so that you have full accessibility to all functions and commands.

 ICAMPS is a complete underground mining software solution.
 We have MineSimU for mine planning that produces timing maps, tonnage reports, and much more.
 MineVent and MineVent 3D for mine ventilation software.
 MineWater to simulate water flow systems.
 Finally MineFire for mine ventilation in real-time to simulate what happens if a fire occurs or even if other changes occur while simulation.

 Our popular MineVent and MineVent 3D mining ventilation software modules simulate the airflows (cfm) through the airways and pressures (inches H2O) at the nodes.

 Realistic mine maps shows how user-defined branch codes such as intake, return or leak can have different colours and abide on different layers.
 It has many modification and output features.
 Modification features include moving and stretching branches, globally changing the branch parameters such as resistances, editing branches graphically and in list format, export to spreadsheet and more.

 Ventilation simulation software using Hardy Cross and Gradient

 MineVent uses an enhanced version of the Hardy Cross Method and a second more robust engine called the Gradient Method for calculations.
 The programme can use the actual mine map to draw the ventilation network and then use the actual branch lengths to calculate resistances using one of ten formulas or entering the resistance by hand.
 It has special formulas for leakage branches and regulators and calculates the regulator openings.